 I investigate language and curiosity, using methods from experimental and computational linguistics.

 - Using questions on social media as a window on our collective curiosity.
-Does encounting a question on social media, make us more sensitive to subsequent (dis)information that answers it?
+Does encountering a question on social media, make us more sensitive to subsequent (dis)information that answers it?

 - WetSuite, unlocking government/legal data for NLP research, and unlocking NLP for legal researchers.